dave-sommerville/unreal-city/README.md

 show it off to people
 - I like the banner animation in place of the more tradition hero banner photo hwowever there arer somethings I would like to change.
-- The title font should be a more typed style, leaning into my web dev side -Upon scrolling the title will change (Same title, just reapparing from below the buildings)
-- Below the banner image, I intend to place an explanation of sorts
-- This will consist of a fixed background from my photos with a glass morphism effect applied over the whole panel.
 - I would like to have a night-mode switch here, but one that actually changes the image behind the glass to a night city photo
 - Then we get to the columns of photos.
 I want to create a specialty utility